-mainline track- The main track on a railroad, often large railroads have several mainlines.
+mainline track- The main track on a railroad; large railroads often have several mainlines.

-maintenance-of-way track- A siding track used expressly for storage of track maintenance equipment or materials.
+maintenance-of-way track - A siding track used expressly for storage of track maintenance equipment or materials.

 mass transit- Another name for "Mass Transportation" or "Public Transportation."